NiroshR/PCPartPriceTracker/README.md

 ## Description

-This is a python utility that can track the price of PC parts
+This is a python utility that can track the price of PC parts.

 ## Installation